mycargus/dockerize-dat-app/README.md

 #### Bonus: Test your App in a dockerized Selenium Grid

-Checkout my project, [docker-grid-nightwatch](https://github.com/mycargus/docker-grid-nightwatch) for more info.
+Take a look at [docker-grid-nightwatch](https://github.com/mycargus/docker-grid-nightwatch) for more info.